xinity/dcos-docs-site/pages/1.14/deploying-services/quota-management/index.md

 # Overview
 Groups provide the foundation for supporting multi-tenant clusters using DC/OS.
 Groups enable you to create logical collections of services, permissions, secrets, and quotas.
 You can then use these logical collections to map a group to a specific team, project, or Line of Business.

-The topics in this section discuss how you can use **service groups** to manage resources by setting quota restrictions to support multi-tenancy.
+The topics in this section discuss how you can use **groups** to manage resources by setting quota restrictions to support multi-tenancy.

 ## Quotas